 FORMAT: Online via Canvas.

-INSTRUCTIONAL MODE: Asynchronous online learning that includes a review of relevant lectures, articles, videos, resources, and pertinent discussion questions for knowledge acquisition.
-REQUISITES: Completion of PGY-1 of an ophthalmology residency program.
-This course was designed for U.S. residents in ophthalmology during PGY2-4 of training.
+INSTRUCTIONAL Asynchronous online learning that includes a review of relevant lectures, articles, videos, for U.S. residents in ophthalmology during PGY2-4 of training.
 Interested medical students and fellows, and international trainees are welcome to engage with the course, knowing that content may not specifically apply.
-Lifelong learner course.
-Certificate of completion offered.